caliguIa/timber.nvim/README.md

 require("timber.actions").toggle_comment_log_statements({ global = false })
 ```

-Use `global = true` to perform the action on all files. `timber.nvim` use grep to find all log statements in your project.
+Use `global = true` to perform the action on all files. `timber.nvim` uses grep to find all log statements in your project.
 For this to work, you need to make sure your `grepprg` is suitable.
 The search comand will be invoked as: `<grepprg> <log_marker>`.
 These are some recommendations, ranking from most to least recommended:

 ```lua
 vim.o.grepprg = "rg --vimgrep --no-heading --smart-case" -- Use ripgrep